kellyre/auto_start/README.md

 ### Available Commands

 - "Open [application name]" - Opens the specified application
-- "Search for [query]" - Searches the web for the specified query
 - "Cancel" - Cancels the current command (when a skill is active)

 ## Adding New Skills